OpenVisualCloud/Media-Transport-Library/doc/vm.md

     systemctl restart chronyd
     ```

-4. check the time sync status, error should be tens of nanosenonds when ready
+4. check the time sync status, error should be tens of nanoseconds when ready

     ```shell
     $ chronyc sources